-Whisk flour, brown sugar sugar, baking powder, baking soda, salt, cinnamon and nutmeg together in a large bowl.
+In the bowl of a stand mixer, combine the flour, brown sugar sugar, baking powder, baking soda, salt, cinnamon and nutmeg.
+Mix on low for minute.

-Add the cold, cubed butter to the flour mixture and combine with a pastry cutter, two forks, or your fingers (my preference) until the mixture comes together in pea-sized crumbs.
+Add the cold, cubed butter to the flour mixture and mix on medium low speed, until the mixture looks sandy and the mixture resembles pea-sized crumbs.

-Add the wet ingredients to the dry, followed by 1/3 cup of pecans and mix until everything is just moistened.
+Beat in the banana/buttermilk mixture, and mix until everything is just moistened.
 You may have some straggly bits that aren't completely mixed in.
 That's ok.
 Don't overwork the dough.

-Scoop the dough onto the counter and, with floured hands, work dough into a flat ball shape.
+Scoop the dough onto the counter and, with floured hands, work dough into a 6 inch disc shape.
 The dough should be sticky.
-If it seems too dry, and won't stick together well, add 1-2 more tablespoons buttermilk.
+If it seems too dry, and won't stick together well, add another teaspoon of buttermilk.

-Press and form the dough into an 6-inch disc and, with a sharp knife or bench scraper cut into 6 equal wedges.
+With a sharp knife or bench scraper, cut the disc into 6 equal wedges.

 Place the scones onto a baking sheet lined with parchment paper.
-Chill in the refrigerator for 30 minutes.
+Chill in the refrigerator for 30 - 45 minutes uncovered.

-While the scones are chilling, heat the oven to 400F.
+While the scones are chilling, preheat the oven to 400F.

 Brush the tops of the scones with heavy cream.
 Sprinkle the tops with turbinado sugar.